Anonymous Tips & FeedbackIf you have information about misconduct, please consider leaving a message via the Feedback page.

 There is no excerpt because this is a protected post.

 On Monday, I learned that Michelle Soldo, an attorney from St. Paul, Minnesota, is conducting an investigation into allegations of sexual misconduct by Father Timothy Backous.
 After viewing a draft of this post earlier today Ms. Soldo wrote, in part, that … Continue reading

-The List: 94 Credibly Accused Tracking the Public Lists Since the 1930s, fifty-six (56) monks and twelve (12) other members of the Saint John’s community have been credibly accused of sexual abuse and/or other misconduct.
-Another twenty-six (26) men with strong ties to … Continue reading
+The List: 103 Credibly Accused Tracking the Public Lists Since the 1930s, fifty-eight (58) monks and thirteen (13) other members of the Saint John’s community have been credibly accused of sexual abuse and/or other misconduct.
+Another thirty-two (32) individuals with strong ties to St. John’s have … Continue reading

 The list of religious offenders produced today by the Diocese of Saint Cloud includes thirty-three names.
 The list includes the names of religious who offended within the diocese.
 It also includes the names of religious who worked within the diocese but … Continue reading

 Br.
 Bede Parry from Conception Abbey in Missouri attended the St. John’s University School of Theology between 1979 and 1982.
 During his second year, Br.
 Parry pursued a college freshman, twenty years his junior, who was interested in music and … Continue reading

 Rev. Thomas Gillespie’s name does not appear on the recently released archdiocesan list [ View ].